1coderookie/Kobra2PlusInsights/docs/hardware/axes.md

 ---

 ### Timing Belt
 The two lead screws are connected by a closed loop GT-2 timing belt (6mm width, ??mm length).
-This means, that the lead screw which is driven by the motor drives the second lead screw by the timing belt.

 ![Timing belt](../assets/images/axes_K2Pro_timing-belt_web.jpg)

 !!! warning "Sloppy Timing Belt"

     My machine came with an absolutely sloppy belt, and actually every other Kobra 2 model which uses this timing belt solution that I've seen seems to have the same problem.
-    The following picture shows that sloppy state of the timing belt - I didn't apply *any* further force with that flimsy cotton swab to it than pushing it slightly to the front!
+    The following picture shows that sloppy state of the timing belt at the Kobra 2 Pro - I didn't apply *any* further force with that flimsy cotton swab to it than pushing it slightly to the front!
     ![Loose timing belt](../assets/images/axes_K2Pro_timing-belt_loose1_web.jpg)
     Please see the violet expandable textbox in the next section for some instructions how to tension the belt.